There’s incredible wisdom we can glean from our future selves.

 Smart Eating and Acceptance

-Many of us past menopause struggle to accept our after-50 bodies.
-Compared to when we were 16, 26, or even 36, staying lean when we’re over 50 is an entirely different chapter in life.
-How much we eat became an entirely new game.
-I’m mere months from age 60, but no matter how much weight I lose it appears as if I’ll always have a kangaroo pouch (I call my pouch a souvenir from my babies, although having a tummy might just be a part of the aging process whether we have kids or not.)
+Many of us past menopause struggle to accept our after-fifty bodies.
+Compared to when we were 16, 26, or 36, staying lean when we’re over 50 is an entirely new chapter in life.
+I’m mere months from turning sixty., but no matter how much weight I lose it appears as if I’ll always have a kangaroo pouch (a souvenir from my babies, although having a tummy might just be a part of the aging process whether we have kids or not.)

 When I finally lost my weight (mid-30s to 42), I wouldn’t have known to use the word “acceptance,” but in retrospect that’s the mental process I ended up at.